drupalportugal/drupal.pt-code/sites/all/modules/contrib/memcache_storage/README.txt

 1. QUICK CONFIGURATION

-To add memcache support for your site you should simply add following settings at the bottom of settings.php:
+To add memcached support for your site you should simply add following settings at the bottom of settings.php:

 ..
 $conf['cache_backends'][] = 'sites/all/modules/memcache_storage/memcache_storage.inc';